-The Prostate Cancer Community Assistance, Research and Education Act, or the PC- CARE Act, led by Representative Greg Murphy (NC-03), would establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
-This bill was introduced in 2022 as H.R.
-7750 with former Congressman Bobby Rush (D-IL), and is currently awaiting re-introduction in the 118th Congress.
+The Prostate Cancer Community Assistance, Research and Education Act, or the PC- CARE Act, led by Representative Greg Murphy, M.D.
+(NC-03), would establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
+This bill has been re-introduced as H.R.
+1315 by Representative Murphy; it was first introduced in the 117th Congress.